tfohlmeister/homebridge-selve/README.md

 ## Setup
 1. Pair roller shutters and USB-RF Gateway using the official Selve tools
-2. Once paired, update your `config.json` and add as many `"channelX": "name"` pairs as needed (see example above).
-Make sure you set the `name` to be the same as in the tools app, so that this plugin can match status updates correctly.
+2. Once paired, update your `config.json` and add as many "Selve" accessories as needed (see example above).
+Make sure you set the `device` to the same ActorID used in the tools app, so that this plugin can handle actions and status updates correctly.

 ## Development